pavekit/pavekit-sdk/README.md

-# PaveKit Backend SDK v1.2
+# PaveKit Backend SDK v1.3

 **Backend-only SDK for server-side user activity tracking.**

-Track user signups, activity, and conversions from your Node.js backend, API routes, or serverless functions.
-This SDK is designed exclusively for server-side use.
+Track user signups and conversions from your Node.js backend, API routes, or serverless functions.
+This SDK is designed exclusively for server-side use with a simple state-based approach.

 ## Installation